pdunne/peristaltic-pump/README.md

 Arduino code and electronics design for a simple peristaltic pump.

-* Use a toggle switch to change between off, forward, and reverse flow
+- Use a toggle switch to change between off, forward, and reverse flow
-* A potentiometer to vary the rotation rate of the DC motor.
+- A potentiometer to vary the rotation rate of the DC motor.
-* Output the rotation direction and rotation rate as calibrated flow rate on a 128x64 OLED
+- Output the rotation direction and rotation rate as calibrated flow rate on a 128x64 OLED
+- Can control two pumps simultaneously

 ## Getting Started